A reminder of your local mental health resources this World Mental Health Day

 - Town encourage fans to speak up

-- World Health Day is today, Sunday 10 October
+- World Mental Health Day is today, Monday 10 October

-Huddersfield Town wish to remind supporters of our local mental health resources this World Mental Health Day.
+Huddersfield Town remind supporters of our local mental health resources this World Mental Health Day.

-Unfortunately, due to the stigma attached to suffering with your mental health, it is often difficult to know who you can speak to or where the best place to turn to is.
-While this has improved in recent years and mental health awareness is on the rise, there are still people who don’t yet feel comfortable enough to ask for help when they most need it.
+Due to the stigma attached to suffering with your mental health, it is often difficult to know who you can talk to or where the best place to turn is and although this has improved in recent years and mental health awareness has risen, there are still people who don’t yet feel comfortable enough to ask for help when they need it the most.

-The most important thing we can do is promote speaking up and speaking out, as that will be our most powerful tool to reduce the often-horrific statistics relating to mental health – remember: it’s okay to talk, and it’s always helpful to make yourself available to listen.
+The most important thing we can do is promote speaking up and speaking out – remember that it’s okay to talk, and it Is always helpful to make yourself available to listen.

 Here are some local organisations to be aware of if you or anybody you know is ever in need of any help: